fishyer/some-stars/README.md

 *   [labring/laf](https://github.com/labring/laf) - Laf is a vibrant cloud development platform that provides essential tools like cloud functions, databases, and storage solutions.
 It enables developers to quickly unleash their creativity and bring innovative ideas to life with ease.

-*   [supermemoryai/supermemory](https://github.com/supermemoryai/supermemory) - Build your own second brain with supermemory.
-Extremely fast, scalable, memory API for the AI era.
+*   [supermemoryai/supermemory](https://github.com/supermemoryai/supermemory) - Memory engine and app that is extremely fast, scalable.
+The Memory API for the AI era.

 *   [labring/sealos](https://github.com/labring/sealos) - Sealos is an AI-native, application-centric cloud operating system that powers intelligent super applications.
 Set up development environments for any programming language or framework, deploy high-availability databases (like MySQL, PostgreSQL, Redis, and MongoDB) and run any Docker image.